ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Operators of domains which are in the "PRIVATE" public suffix division often provide multi-tenant services such as dynamic DNS, web hosting, and CDN services.
 As such, they sometimes allow their sub-tenants to provision names as subdomains of their public suffix.
 There are use-cases that require operators of domains in the public suffix list to demonstrate control over their domain, such as to be added to the Public Suffix List, or to provision a wildcard certificate.
 At the same time, if an operator of such a domain allows its customers or tenants to create names starting with an underscore ("_") then it opens up substantial risk to the domain operator for attackers to provision services on their domain.

-Whether or not it is appropriate to allow domain verification on a public suffix will depend on the application.
+Whether it is appropriate to allow domain verification on a public suffix will depend on the application.
 In the general case:

 * Application Service Providers SHOULD NOT allow verification of ownership for domains which are public suffixes in the "ICANN" division.
 For example, "\_example\_service-challenge.co.uk" would not be allowed.
 * Application Service Providers MAY allow verification of ownership for domains which are public suffixes in the "PRIVATE" division, although it would be preferable to apply additional safety checks in this case.